vuongducphuong/documentation/content/applications/sales/point_of_sale/configuration.rst

 Access POS settings
 ===================

-To access the general POS settings, go to :menuselection:`Point of Sale --> Configuration --> Settings`.
-Then, open the dropdown menu in the :guilabel:`Point of Sale` field and select the POS to configure.
+To access the general POS settings, go to :menuselection:`Điểm bán hàng --> Configuration --> Settings`.
+Then, open the dropdown menu in the :guilabel:`Điểm bán hàng` field and select the POS to configure.

 .. image:: configuration/select-pos-dropdown.png